MJBrennan/Android-Reddit-Client/README.md

 SharedPrefrences.
 Handles Persistence in the application.

-JSo

 ListView: Displaying content in Lists.

 WebView.
-Viewing web content
+Viewing web content.

+NavigationDrawer: Main user interface of the Application.